• Skip to primary navigation

 A cup of yellow sparkly water is held with visible sparkles in the cup of this sparkly water play.

-Three easy ideas for making water tables EXTRA fun:
+Three easy ideas for making your sparkly water table EXTRA fun:

 1. Add in your favorite plastic toys: From baby dolls and plastic dinosaurs to foam blocks and race cars.
 If it can get wet, experiment by adding it into the fun!